Installing Private Water Supply and Geothermal Wells

-To start the process of the installing your new water supply or geothermal well you will need to click here to be directed to the Iowa Department of Natural Resources website to choose a certified well contractor (located under Find a Certified Contractor) and submit an application for private well construction with the proper permit fee to the Story County Environmental Health Department using Citizenserve, our online permitting portal.
+To start the process of installing your new water supply or geothermal well you will need to click here to be directed to the Iowa Department of Natural Resources website to choose a certified well contractor (located under Find a Certified Contractor) and submit an application for private well construction with the proper permit fee to the Story County Environmental Health Department using Citizenserve, our online permitting portal.

 The current permit application fee is $150, with $25 of the total going to the IDNR.
 After submitting application you will receive a payment due request by email.
 You may pay online or send a check to our office.

 Once we have the application (PDF) and permit fee, we will contact you (and the well contractor) to perform the site review.
 During this site review we will look at the items listed on the water well setbacks to determine the best placement for the well while conforming to the Iowa Administrative Code 567-49 standards.
 All setbacks must be maintained for a site to qualify for well installation.
 Any site that meets these minimum separation distances will qualify as a potential well site.

 It should be noted that on parcels or building lots that are small, you may run into site restrictions when dealing with neighboring water supply wells and wastewater treatment systems.
-The initial site review performed by the Environmental Health Department will look for all existing facilities on local properties and is a important first step in determining proper placement of all needed rural services.
+The initial site review performed by the Environmental Health Department will look for all existing facilities on local properties and is an important first step in determining proper placement of all needed rural services.

 |Sources of Contamination||Shallow Well